fxlin/p3-tee/docs/quickstart.md

 ![img](4-_pohrywkT4meL6-tUb4Wu7ynU1qFBQGLbQ7elcD801GejotXQIbnti6wfDjqiaKAVirY6R4tPA9wyiTQYgwaGwUgiias8VRDUY4TDYn9YdrAOrn5KLWpR8yLAmqTX4zwRjudu6rh0Ax7M7WdxBAyk.png)

+Start the emulation: typing `c` in the QEMU console (see the screenshot above, near the bottom).

+From the normal world console, login Linux.
+Username "root", no password.

+In case of errors, see [troubleshooting](issues.md).

 ### If you cannot get local X server to work

 If in a pinch, you may run nc on server.
 See [quickstart-nc.md](quickstart-nc.md).
+Warning: much more rudimentary than X servers.

 ## Run sample apps

-Verify that OPTEE's normal-world daemon (`tee_supplicant`) is already started automatically as a service.
+Once the above is done, verify that OPTEE's normal-world daemon (`tee_supplicant`) is already started automatically as a service.
+Check:

 ```bash
 # In the normal world console:
 $ ps aux|grep supplicant
  190 tee      /usr/sbin/tee-supplicant -d /dev/teepriv0
 ```

-Run OPTEE's test suite (`xtest`), which should have already been baked in the rootfs image in the build process:
+Next, try OPTEE's test suite (`xtest`), which should have been built in the rootfs image (rootfs.cpio.gz):

 ```bash
 # In the normal world console: